 The Department of Psychology is part of the Faculty of Behavioural and Social Sciences.
 The faculty is managed by the Faculty Board, which includes the dean (Prof dr. H.A.L.
-Kiers), vice-dean (Prof. dr. M.C.
-Timmerman), portfolio Finances (Dr. R.J.
+Kiers), vice-dean (Prof. dr. M.P.C. van der Werf), portfolio Finances (Dr. R.J.
 Landeweerd), and an advisory student member.